Read all about what’s new

 Wimpy Gets That Saucy Feeling

 Sauce lovers are in for a treat as Wimpy launches its iconic own-brand Wimpy Special Sauce and Wimpy Tomato Ketchup onto the retail market for the first time.
-The 500ml bottles will be available to buy in Wimpy restaurants from 19 November 2018.
+The 500ml bottles are available to buy in the majority of Wimpy restaurants this year.

 Wimpy General Manager, Chris Woolfenden, said: “Our Special Sauce and Ketchup have added the proverbial ‘icing on the cake’ to our breakfasts, burgers and grills for decades.
 Customers are always asking why they can’t buy a bottle and we finally decided it was time offer them as an early Christmas treat.